wcfjeffrey/jeffreywoo-health-ai-model/README.md

   <img src="assets/JeffreyWooHealth16.png" alt="JeffreyWooHealth14" width="1200" height="600" />

 ## ⚖️ Disclaimer
-**JeffreyWooHealth** provides AI-driven insights for informational purposes only.
-It does not offer medical advice, diagnosis, or treatment.
-Please consult qualified healthcare providers or professional nutritionists before making health-related decisions.
+**JeffreyWooHealth** provides AI-driven insights for informational, educational, and demonstration purposes only.
+It does not constitute professional medical advice, diagnosis, or treatment.

+The AI‑generated insights, suggestions, or analyses are based on models that may produce inaccurate, incomplete, or inappropriate outputs.
+They are not a substitute for professional medical judgment.

+Please always consult qualified healthcare providers or professional nutritionists before making health-related decisions or changes to your lifestyle, diet, or medication.
+The developer assumes no liability for any injuries, losses, or damages arising from the use of this app.

+Do not use this application in emergencies.
+If you have a medical emergency, contact your local emergency services immediately.

+Use at your own risk.

 ## 👤 About the Author
 Jeffrey Woo — Finance Manager | Strategic FP&A, AI Automation & Cost Optimization | MBA | FCCA | CTA | FTIHK | SAP Financial Accounting (FI) Certified Application Associate | Xero Advisor Certified